 If you’re thinking of buying an electric vehicle, we have all the information you need to make the right decision for you.
 From finding the type of electric vehicle that best suits your needs, planning longer journeys, charging, and information on government grants and incentives, we have the information all in one place.

 Charging an electric vehicle is something many prospective owners feel daunted by so we’ve put together a handy guide on how to charge your EV, there’s also an interactive map which lists all of the UK’s public EV charging points.
 Finally, we’ve included detailed information about all of the latest government grants and incentives, to help you discover the most cost effective schemes for buying your dream electric car.
 It couldn’t be easier, check out some of our resources below and find out why more people than ever are switching to driving an electric car.

 Range anxiety is a thing of the past when it comes to driving an electric vehicle.
-The many of the latest EVs can comfortably handle your daily commute, with a range well over 200 miles on a single charge.
+Many of the latest EVs can handle your daily commute, with a range of over 200 miles on a single charge.
 With some EVs capable of doing up to 300 miles, the horizons for EV drivers are broader than ever before.
 What’s more, thanks to the huge public charging network in the UK, planning longer trips and topping up your car’s battery on the go is easier (and far cheaper!) than filling up with petrol or diesel.
 Check out our interactive charging map which lists all of the UK’s public charging stations and see just how far you could go in your EV – the answer might even surprise you.Find out more